Pros/Cons of running chkdsk in Windows

 Let’s review such situations:

-Hard drive is perfectly functional, and you have a plenty of disk space, but you have a startup issues, chkdsk may come to the rescue.
+Hard drive is perfectly functional, and you have plenty of disk space, but you have startup issues, chkdsk may come to the rescue.
 So, in Scenario 1: – it is OK to run a chkdsk command.

 If this happened to you, we would strongly recommend backing up all your critical data first, before running any disk tools such as chkdsk, scandisk or any other available tools.

 Once your data is safely backed up, you may run the necessary tools to evaluate the condition of your hard drive and hopefully repair its minor issues.

 Note: If you notice that chkdsk created a folder FOUND.000 with many files in there, it is a sign that your disk is failing.
 At this point, we would strongly recommend that you replace your hard drive with a new one.
 Good quality drives are made by Western Digital brands and can be found on Amazon for overnight delivery if required.
 If you wish to go with an SSD (Solid State Drive) instead, we highly recommend Samsung SSD.

 Your hard drive crashed, but you have no free disk space left.